 La Fonda on The Plaza: A Cultural Experience in the Heart of the City

-The La Fonda holds many titles.
+The La Fonda holds many titles besides one of the best places to stay in Santa Fe, New Mexico.
 It’s actually the only Santa Fe hotel located on the historic Santa Fe Plaza.
 According to city records, the La Fonda also sits on the site of the town’s first inn, established when the city was founded by Spaniards in 1607.
 This would make the property the oldest hotel corner in America and the building that stands today reflects its long and colorful history around every corner and on every surface.

 Walking into the La Fonda is a different experience than any hotel I’ve ever visited.
 So unassuming and well entrenched is the La Fonda, that the passersby could easily mistake it for an extension of the neighboring Plaza.
 A bustling venue with unique shops, gorgeous art pieces ranging from the unique to the collectible, and a vibrant sense of history, the La Fonda is the most inviting space hotel I’ve ever walked into.